-This may have been due to incorrect or incomplete information (bank account details, taxpayer ID [INN], etc.) kept by the registrar or depositary, as dividends are paid by postal transfer to the address indicated in the registrar's information on the registered person or on the depositary form, or by bank transfer to an account indicated.
-To clarify the reason, please contact the registrar (if your shares are recorded there) or depositary (if your shares are recorded on a depo account).
+This may have taken place most likely if there was incorrect or incomplete information (bank account details, taxpayer ID [INN], etc.) kept by the registrar or a depository, as dividends are paid out through postal transfers to the address indicated in the registrar's or depository's application forms, or by bank transfer to an account indicated in such forms.

 - Tax on dividends of individual shareholders